 With inputs for joist span, lumber species, dead and live loads and exterior exposure, you can find just the right joist for your deck.

 The American Wood Council (AWC) has an online calculator that can be used to calculate the size and grade of joist needed for a given joist span, on-center spacing, live load and dead load.

 The calculator result is a small table listing lumber grade (select structural, #1, #2) and outputs the joist size (2×6, 2×8, 2×10, 2×12) needed to meet the joist span and other inputs.
-In this example video I input a 12 ft-4 in joist span and the results offered a 2×8 #1 grade or a 2×10 #2 grade for joist options.
+In this example video, I input a 12 ft-4 in joist span and the results offered a 2×8 #1 grade or a 2×10 #2 grade for joist options.
 If my local lumberyard stocks both #1 and #2 treated lumber I can cost out which option would be more economical.

-And for deck builders who are inclined to increase lumber size as a ‘safety factor,’ safety factors are already included so there’s no real benefit to upsizing joists beyond what the calculator offers.
+For deck builders who are inclined to increase lumber size as a ‘safety factor,’ safety factors are already included so there’s no real benefit to upsizing joists beyond what the calculator offers.

 The calculator is also available as a smart-phone app for the iPhone and Android OS.